fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 6. ### What is console php?

-    Used as routes for commands
+    Used to give a name to console routes.

   **[⬆ Back to Top](#table-of-contents)**